-Foot in the door (FITD) is a persuasive or compliance technique in which it is believed that someone who initially agrees to a minor request is more likely to agree to a larger or more demanding request.
+Foot-in-the-door (FITD) is a compliance strategy in which it is believed that someone who initially agrees to a minor request is more likely to agree to a larger or more demanding request.
 This technique can trace its roots to the time when door-to-door sales were prevalent.

 In other words, once the person says ‘yes to a minor request, the odds of rejecting a more significant request get significantly reduced.
 It is all about transforming a smaller ‘yes’ into a much better and more prominent ‘yes’.

-Definition – Foot in the door (FITD) is a a compliance technique that convinces a person for a big request by first agreeing that individual to a modest request.
-FITD technique is based on a simple phenomenon that accepting a persuader’s smaller request leads to the acceptance of a much larger appeal.
+Foot-in-the-door (FITD) is a compliance tactic that convinces a person for a big request by first agreeing with that individual to a modest request.
+The FITD technique is based on a simple phenomenon that accepting a persuader’s smaller request leads to the acceptance of a much larger appeal.

 First of all, the smaller request should be simple, easy, and significant to accept.
 After the person agrees to it, the persuader can put forth a bigger and better request.
 It must be kept in mind that the second request should not be something unrelated to the first request.